-Flowering: from November to February.
+Flowering: November to February.

 It is recommended to plant the bulbs immediately after purchase.
-If you will be delayed in planting, you can store the bulbs in a well-ventillated area away from ripening fruit, where the temperature is approximately 9 °C (50 °F).
+If you are delayed in planting, you can store the bulbs in a well-ventilated area away from ripening fruit, where the temperature is approximately 9 °C (50 °F).